TheRealNigl/IWannaBeTheJuice/README.md

 # IWannaBeTheBoshy

-Intended replica IWannaBeTheBoshy game.
+IWannaBeTheBoshy Spin-off

-Have spikes, juice drops, and fire as enemies.
-You survive waves of enemies, then collect the juice by defeating the juice box.
+Survive levels through spikes going across the ground, fire spawning as the ground, and rain drops falling from the sky.
+You survive waves of enemies, then collect juice by defeating the juice box.